 By Shreyashi Sanyal and Devik Jain

-The continent-wide STOXX 600 dipped 0.4%, but was still up 3.9% this month and on pace for its second straight month of gains on several factors including better-than-feared earnings despite worries of a recession in the euro zone.
+The index has gained 5.1% so far in November and is on pace for its second straight month of gains, driven by several factors including better-than-expected earnings, despite lingering worries of a recession in the euro zone.

-(Reporting by Shreyashi Sanyal and Devik Jain in Bengaluru; Editing by Savio D'Souza, Sherry Jacob-Phillips, William Maclean)
+(Reporting by Shreyashi Sanyal and Devik Jain in Bengaluru; Editing by Subhranshu Sahu and Shounak Dasgupta)